 face a health challenge post-birth,

-An experienced Coach focusing on lawyers, mum to two boys and a former senior associate at a top 10 legal practice, I help professional women who are also mums to live fulfilling lives.
-I helped 200+ women and will be thrilled to help you!
+An experienced Coach focusing on lawyers, mum to two boys and a former senior associate at a top 10 legal practice, Anya helps professional women who are also mums to live fulfilling lives.
+She helped 200+ women and will be thrilled to help you!